VCAL

 Who is VCAL for?

-Is it a vector database?
+Is VCAL a vector database?

 What core features are included?